 The Producer-Archive Interface Methodology Abstract Standard (PAIMAS) [5] defines a methodology for transferring data from an Information Producer to an Archives based on the four following phases: Preliminary, Formal Definition, Transfer, Validation.
 Required activities during each phase are identified.

 The Producer-Archive Interface Specification (PAIS) [6] provides the abstract syntax and an XML implementation of descriptions of data to be sent to an archive.
 These descriptions are negotiated agreements between the data Producer and the Archive and facilitate production of agreed data by the Producer and validation of received data by the Archive.
+The negotiation is required in order to ensure that the correct level of detail of description is produced.
 The Recommended Standard includes an abstract syntax and one possible concrete implementation for the packages.

 The Audit and Certification of Trustworthy Digital Repositories Recommended Practice [7] provides metrics for use in assessing the trustworthiness of digital repositories or archives.

 In addition there are other CCSDS/ISO standards that may be used to create Representation Information (the Parameter Value Language (PVL) [8], the Data Description Language EAST Specification [9] and the Data Entity Dictionary Specification Language (DEDSL) [10]) and also to package information the XML Formatted Data Unit (XFDU) [11]).
-There are many other techniques for creating Additional Information but these are outside the scope of this document.
+There are many other techniques for creating Additional Information, but these are outside the scope of this document.

 Applicability